python-websockets/websockets/README.rst

 Built on top of ``asyncio``, Python's standard asynchronous I/O framework, the default implementation provides an elegant coroutine-based API.

-An implementation on top of ``threading`` and a Sans-I/O implementation are also available.
+Implementations on top of ``threading`` and ``trio`` are also provided, as well as a Sans-I/O layer for integration in third-party projects.

 `Documentation is available on Read the Docs. <https://websockets.readthedocs.io/>`_